kentlouisetonino/node-s3/README.md

 > - A backend application that allows to test your AWS S3 bucket with NodeJS.

-> - The following features below are implemented are: `upload a file`, `delete a file`, and
+> - The following features below are implemented are: upload, delete, and get

-    `get the signed URL of the file`.
+    the signed URL of the file.

 > - Amazon S3: https://aws.amazon.com/s3/